 The Hutchins Center Fiscal Impact Measure shows how much local, state, and federal tax and spending policy adds to or subtracts from overall economic growth, and provides a near-term forecast of fiscal policies’ effects on economic activity.

 FEDERAL, STATE AND LOCAL FISCAL POLICY AND THE ECONOMY

-Fiscal policy decreased U.S. GDP growth by 0.2 percentage point in the second quarter of 2023, the Hutchins Center Fiscal Impact Measure (FIM) shows.
+Fiscal policy increased U.S. GDP growth by 0.2 percentage point in the fourth quarter of 2023, the Hutchins Center Fiscal Impact Measure (FIM) shows.
 The FIM translates changes in taxes and spending at federal, state, and local levels into changes in aggregate demand, illustrating the effect of fiscal policy on real GDP growth.
-GDP increased at an annual rate of 2.1% in the second quarter of 2023, according to the government’s latest estimate.
+GDP increased at an annual rate of 3.2% in the fourth quarter of 2023, according to the government’s latest estimate.

 The FIM tracks the influence of fiscal policy on GDP growth rates.
 It measures only the direct impacts of fiscal policy on demand (including both discretionary fiscal policy and automatic stabilizers).
 It doesn’t include fiscal multipliers nor any potential effects of fiscal policy on aggregate supply.
 For an analysis that includes multipliers, as well as a more detailed breakdown of the components of the FIM, read our explainer on how pandemic-era fiscal policy affects the level of GDP, which includes a comparison of actual GDP with our estimate of what GDP might have been had fiscal policy failed to respond to the pandemic.»